The southern Russian republic of Chechnya has long been a boiling point for conflict with Moscow in the restive North Caucasus.

 Some key dates in Chechnya's history:

-- 1858 - After decades of violent resistance, Chechnya is conquered by Russia.
+1858 - After decades of violent resistance, Chechnya is conquered by Russia following the defeat of Imam Shamil and his fighters, who had aimed to establish an Islamic state.

-- 1994 - Three years after republic declares independence, Russian troops are sent in to quash independence movement, the start of nearly a decade of conflict.
+1994 - Russian troops are sent in to quash the independence movement.
+Up to 100,000 people - many of them civilians - are estimated killed in the 20-month war that follows.
+It is the start of nearly a decade of conflict.